Ragnar Lothbrok: What Is The True Story According To History?

 While the Gesta Danorum deals with two of Ragnar Lothbrok’s wives, he did marry one more woman: Aslaug (known also as Kráka).
 Their story is told in the Tale of Ragnar Ladbrok, which is a part of the 13th century Icelandic sagas known also as the Volsung saga.
 Aslaug was the daughter of Sigurd and Brynhildr.
 The way in which Ragnar Lothbrok met Aslaug in the sagas is much the way in which History Channel portrayed it in Vikings.
 Aslaug also bore him four sons: Ivar the Boneless, Hvitserk, Bjorn Ironside and Sigurd Snake-in-the-Eye.

 However, in the Tale of Ragnar Lodbrok, Aslaug outlived Ragnar.
-She was so concerned about Ragnar returning to England she warned him against traveling.
+She was so concerned about Ragnar returning to England that she warned him against traveling.
 When he would not heed her warnings, she gave him a magical shirt.
 This shirt Ragnar Lothbrok wore when King Aelle captured him and threw him into the snake pit.
 When Aelle realized the shirt was repelling the snakes, he ordered it be removed.
 Once this was done, Ragnar Lothbrok was bitten by the snakes in the pit and died.

 Anglo Saxon Chronicle